mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

 - 20 GB of disk space using default partitioning
 - One additional 20-GB disk that does not have partitions installed
 - Server with GUI installation pattern

+1. Create user **student** with password password, and user root with password password.

+2. Configure your system to automatically loop-mount the ISO of the installation disk on the directory **/repo**.
+Configure your system to remove this loop-mounted ISO as the only repository that is used for installation.
+Do not register your system with subscription-manager, and remove all reference to external repositories that may already exist.

+3. Create a 500-MiB partition on your second hard disk, and format it with the Ext4 file system.
+Mount it persistently on the directory **/mydata**, using the label mydata.

+4. Set default values for new users.
+A user should get a warning three days before expiration of the current password.
+Also, new passwords should have a maximum lifetime of 120 days.

+5. Create users edwin and santos and make them members of the group livingopensource as a secondary group membership.
+Also, create users serene and alex and make them members of the group operations as a secondary group.

+6. Create shared group directories /groups/livingopensource and /groups/operations, and make sure the groups meet the following requirements:
+    - Members of the group livingopensource have full access to their directory.
+    - Members of the group operations have full access to their directory.
+    - Others has no access to any of the directories.
+    - Alex is general manager, so user alex has read access to all files in both directories and has permissions to delete all files that are created in both directories.

+7. Create a 1-GiB swap partition and mount it persistently.

+8. Find all files that have the SUID permission set, and write the result to the file /root/suidfiles.

+9. Create a 1-GiB LVM volume group.
+In this volume group, create a 512-MiB swap volume and mount it persistently.

+10. Add a 10-GiB disk to your virtual machine.
+On this disk, create a Stratis pool and volume.
+Use the name stratisvol for the volume, and mount it persistently on the directory /stratis.

+11. Install a web server and configure it to listen on port 8080.

+12. Create a configuration that allows user edwin to run all administrative commands using sudo.